Hammerman Area of Gunpowder State Park 7200 Graces Quarters Road Chase, MD 21027 Official Website

 Sprint races will begin at 8:00 AM on both Saturday and Sunday.
-Waves will be separated by age groups, and swim cap colors and additional wave information will be available in the athlete guide sent out one week prior to the race.
+We will use a “time trial” start where athletes will begin on land in small groups and run over a timing mat to enter the water.
+Exact starting procedures and additional information is available in the athlete guide sent out one week prior to the race.
 All times are subject to change in accordance with police and park oversight.

 In addition to finisher medals, awards will be given out to athletes that place overall and in their age groups.
 There is no double-dipping.